Linear-Quadratic Mean Field Control with Non-Convex Data: Solving Problem (MF)

 and

 \begin{remark} We emphasize that PDE \eqref{pde2} is not a classical PDE since it involves the term $U(t,\hat x,\hat x)$.
-Moreover, it is a degenerate parabolic PDE. \end{remark} In order to derive the well-posedness of PDE \eqref{pde1}, recalling the proof of Theorem \ref{theo2}, we introduce the following FBSDE for any $(t_0,x_0)\in[0,T]\times\mathbb{R}$:
+Moreover, it is a degenerate parabolic PDE if $\sigma=0$ (which is a case we consider in the current paper.) \end{remark} \begin{remark} It should be noted that the Hamilton-Jacobi equation considered in this paper is essentially infinite-dimensional, even in the following simplified case: the state equation satisfies